 Note: Teens with health insurance do better in school, miss fewer days of school and are much less likely to have unmet health needs, however, teens are the largest group of children who are eligible for public health insurance but are uninsured.

-A: Spend Down is a category of eligibility for TennCare.
+A: Medically Needy Spend Down is a category of eligibility for TennCare for children and pregnant women.
 Most categories have very strict requirements on how much income a family can have.
-Spend Down lets a family use medical bills and expenses to offset that income.
-Spend Down is currently open to all children and is called Medically Needy Spend Down.
-There are occasional windows when adults can apply for themselves, too.
-This is called Standard Spend Down.
+Medically Needy Spend Down lets a family use medical bills and expenses to offset that income.

 Q: My child can’t get TennCare.
 Can CoverKids help?

 A: CoverKids can help some children who do not qualify for TennCare.
 The child cannot have other insurance, either.
 CoverKids is a public health insurance program.
 Learn more about CoverKids.

 Q: What if it’s a medical emergency, and I can’t pay?